How To Delete Columns or Rows In Google Sheets

 That’s it!
 Deleting rows shouldn’t be that hard in Google Sheets.
 Note that you can mix the methods to suit your workflow.
 For example, you can use Method 2 in highlighting the rows but then use Method 3 to delete.

-Tip: How To Use Columns and Rows in Analysis
+Tip: How To Use Columns and Rows in SEO Website Migrations

 Deleting columns or rows in Google Sheets doesn’t need any formula.
 Whether you’re acquiring data or cleaning data, Google Sheets isn’t hard to use.
 You need to contextualize what you need to get the most out of it.
 Google Sheets is a popular and powerful tool in the workplace.
 When used properly, it’s powerful to automate many things in your workflow.